Vicki Moon 1956 - 2020 - Obituary

 Vicki Kay Moon, 64, of the Danville community, passed away Saturday, July 11, 2020 at the Wilmington Nursing & Rehabilitation Center.

-Vicki was born July 11, 1956, in Wilmington, the daughter of the late Hugh E. and Margaret (Leininger) Cadwallader.
+Vicki was born July 11, 1956 in Wilmington, Ohio, the daughter of the late Hugh E. and Margaret (Leininger) Cadwallader.

-Vicki is survived by one brother and sister-in-law, Edward "Eddie" and Jane Ann Cadwallader of the Danville community; three nephews, Deron (Joellen) Cadwallader, Jeff Mahoney and Mark (Jenny) Mahoney; two nieces, Jonda (Charles) Davidson and Kristin (Steele) Murray; and several great- and great-great-nieces, nephews, cousins and a host of friends.
+Vicki is survived by one brother and sister-in-law, Edward "Eddie" and Jane Ann Cadwallader of the Danville community; three nephews, Deron (Joellen) Cadwallader, Jeff Mahoney, Mark (Jenny) Mahoney; two nieces, Jonda (Charles) Davidson, Kristin (Steele) Murray; and several great and great great nieces, nephews, cousins and a host of friends.

-Graveside services will be held 11 a.m.
-Monday, July 27 at the Hamer Township Cemetery.
-Visitation will be held from 9 until 10:30 a.m. at the Thompson Funeral Home in Hillsboro.
+Graveside services will be held at 11 a.m.
+Monday, July 27, 2020 at the Hamer Township Cemetery.
+Visitation will be held from 9-10:30 a.m. at the Thompson Funeral Home in Hillsboro.
 Social distancing will be observed during visitation and services.
-We ask, if you are feeling ill or have a temperature Monday, leave the family a condolence on Vicki's online guest book at www.thompsonfuneralhomes.com.
+They ask, if you are feeling ill or have a temperature Monday, please leave the family a condolence on Vicki's online quest book at www.thompsonfuneralhomes.com.

 Memorials may be made to the donor's favorite charity.